 The Women’s Maternity Services Education Program (MSEP)

-The vision of MSEP is to improve the outcomes of women and their babies through the provision of interdisciplinary education, supportive partnerships and capacity building in rural and regional maternity services.
+MSEP's vision is to improve the maternity outcomes of women and their babies through the provision of interprofessional education, supportive partnerships and capacity building in rural and regional maternity services.

-The Women’s Maternity Services Education Program (MSEP) is a state-wide clinical education program, delivering multidisciplinary education onsite for Victorian maternity services.
+The Women’s Maternity Services Education Program (MSEP) is a state-wide clinical education program, delivering interprofessional education for Victorian maternity services.

 Programs are accredited with the following professional colleges: